Homemade German Chocolate Cake is always a favorite! With tender cake layers and coconut pecan frosting, it’s decadent and delicious.

 This classic, delicious German Chocolate Cake is a best-loved dessert!
 Soft, moist cake is topped with a delicious frosting – it’s right up there with our Classic Chocolate Cake and Flourless Chocolate Cake.

 Growing up my mom would often make me a German Chocolate Cake for my birthday – because it was my favorite cake recipe.

 The ooey-gooey coconut pecan frosting just gets me every time.
-Truth be told, I could just eat it by the spoonful, but it’s even better when it’s paired with chocolate cake!
+Truth be told, I could just eat it by the spoonful, but it’s even better when paired with chocolate cake!

-I’ve tried some versions that have chocolate frosting around the outside of the cake, but that’s a little overboard in my opinion.
-The cake is plenty sweet with all that delicious frosting.
+I’ve tried some versions that have Chocolate Frosting around the outside of the cake, but that’s a little overboard in my opinion.
+The cake is plenty sweet as is.

 However, if you do want to add chocolate frosting to yours, go for it!
 No matter how you have it – no one can deny how great it is!